oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 dieing also triggers a penalty in the form of a Doom Token.
 Investigators can accumulate items of various kinds throughout the game by completing Adventures, the majority of which are consumables that provide single-use benefits when attempting Adventures.
-Like Ancient Ones, there's a large selection of Investigators with differing health/sanity hitpoints, special abilities and starting items.
+Like Ancient Ones, there's a large selection of Investigators with differing amounts of health/sanity hitpoints, special abilities and starting items.

 [Example investigator]